jmknoble/python-venv/README.md

 - **Plain** -- using a `requirements.txt` file.
 - **Frozen** -- using frozen requirements (from `pip freeze`) in a `requirements_frozen.txt` file.
-- **Package** -- using the name of the Python project in the current directory as a package to `pip install`.
+- **Package** -- using the name of the Python source project in the current directory as a package to `pip install`.
 - **Pip** -- using the additional arguments on the command line as arguments to `pip install`.
-- **Source** -- using the Python project in the current directory as a thing to install via `python3 setup.py install`.
+- **Source** -- using the Python source project in the current directory as a thing to install via `python3 setup.py install`.
-- **Wheel** -- using the Python project in the current directory as a thing to build via `python3 setup.py bdist_wheel` and then installing the result.
+- **Wheel** -- using the Python source project in the current directory as a thing to build via `python3 setup.py bdist_wheel` and then installing the result.
 - **Dev** -- using a `requirements_dev.txt` file.
-- **Devplus** -- using a combination of requirements files to install packages as a development environment for the Python project in the current directory.
+- **Devplus** -- using a combination of requirements files to install packages as a development environment for the Python source project in the current directory.

 These schemes correspond roughly to the following: